 In connection with the 4C theory, here, I wish to briefly express my personal interpretations concerning the conception of complicated and diverse life phenomena.
-First, I would like to mention again the description in the beginning of this personal article on the Memoirs/Insights with a slight modification as follows.
+First, I would like to re-describe the issues mentioned in the first part of this personal article on the Memoirs/Insights with a slight modification as follows.
 Higher eukaryotic cells possess four possible countermeasures to cope with and/or overcome an abnormal, unexpected and disadvantageous environment change, when they firstly encounter it in their lives.
 1) When cells encounter a very severe change, they die because it is far ahead of their adaptation ability.
 2) When cells encounter a considerably severe change, they cope with or overcome it by means of alterations in genome information, such as point mutation, insertion, deletion, duplication and multiplication on the DNA molecule through numerous generations.
-3) When cells encounter a moderate change, they cope with or overcome it by means of irreversible creation of chromatin structure plasticity caused by successive chromatin conformation changes with epigenetic modifications through numerous generations.
-4) When cells encounter a minor change, they respond to it only by means of the already acquired regulation mechanism(s).
-As described above, IgM H- and L-chains artificially and excessively accumulated in HDAC2(-/-) DT40 mutants (and also in Pax5(-) DT40 mutants) are dramatically decreased through numerous generations during continuous cultivation.
-Although the above-mentioned classification is in my own way, the aforesaid remarkable biological event, which is a typical example of the most fundamental and important ways for adaptation to the environment change and for life conservation of higher eukaryotes, seems to be really an example of the third case of the above-mentioned countermeasures [138, 188-199].
+3) When cells encounter a moderate change, they cope with or overcome it by means of irreversible creation of chromatin structure plasticity caused by successive chromatin conformation changes with epigenetic modifications through numerous generations (cell divisions).
+4) When cells encounter a minor change, they respond to it only through the already acquired regulation mechanism(s).
+As described above, IgM

+H- and L-chains artificially and excessively accumulated in HDAC2(-/-) DT40 mutants (and in Pax5(-) DT40 mutants) are dramatically decreased through numerous generations (cell divisions) during continuous cultivation.
+Although the above-mentioned classification is in my own way, the aforesaid remarkable biological event, which is a typical example of the most fundamental and important ways for adaptation to the environment change and for life conservation of higher eukaryotes, seems to be really an example of the third case of the above-mentioned countermeasures [138, 188-199, 221-225].